noontage/monocoque-ruby/README.md

 ## More

-The final aim of mqrb is a skeleton is generated with one command and try ruby on the webbrowzer.
+The final aim of mqrb is a skeleton is generated with one command and try ruby on the webbrowzer.

-You think that this project is Similar to [webruby](https://github.com/xxuejie/webruby). however unfortunately webruby is not maintained.

 ## How to use